 Can I get life insurance without a medical exam?

 Yes, no-exam policies exist, though coverage and premiums vary.
 Severe COPD may require graded or limited benefit policies.
+Mild COPD applicants may benefit from a medical exam to receive better rates.
 An independent agent can match you with carriers that specialize in chronic respiratory conditions.

 Typically, yes.
 COPD increases risk, which can raise premiums.
 Factors affecting rates include severity, oxygen use, hospitalizations, age, smoking history, and other health conditions.